frankiennamdi/udp-server/README.md

 conclude.
 There is no negative outcome except that the transaction will expire since it is possible to exceed the allowed 30 seconds execution time.

-## Wishes
+## Testing

-More test and improved test coverage, I assumed more external integration test will suffice.
+1. More test and improved test coverage is desirable , I assumed more external integration test will suffice for now and will reduce the amount of code to review.

+2. MessageProcessingServiceTest is a slow test and was neccessary to get the test coverage above 85 % for class  and 77% for methods.
+The UdpServer and UdpServerRunner are currently not covered, and were tested manually.
+It is not a difficult test to write, but will mean more code.

 ## NIO